 Geological curiosities of the Fagne

 In collaboration with the marble museum of Rance (Musée du Marbre), Palaeontologica Belgica erected a temporary exhibit around the paleontological, mineralogical and geological remains from the quarry of Lompret (Chimay – Hainaut province).
 The exhibit will be open to the public from the 5th april until the 5th of October 2022 and can be visited during the normal opening hours of the museum.
 For the first time in 20 years, the most impressive specimens which were found in the quarry, will be on display.
 The main focus of the exhibit, lies in the paleoecological reconstruction of one of the last Frasnian reefs and associated fauna in the Belgian upper Devonian.
-You can find all info in the catalog of the exposition.
+You can find all info in the catalog of the exposition (in French).